 You will see that bonds will be created with great ease and the things you have in common with other travelers will exceed your expectations.

-By having a certain turnover of people, you will meet people from different regions, countries, cultures, and lifestyles, and the best of all: each has their own suitcase of experiences and stories to share with you.
+Due to the regular hostel guest turnover, you will meet people from different regions, countries, cultures, and lifestyles, and best of all... each has their own suitcase of experiences and stories to share with you.

 You will live in a rhythm in which the day of the week becomes unimportant and where you’ll even forget to look at the clock to see what time it is.

-You will have moments just for you, for example relaxing in a hammock after hours, reading a book in the midst of nature, returning from the beach 30 minutes before starting work, watching the sunset every day, among other experiences that the rush of a 9-5 daily routine just doesn’t give you.
+You will have moments just for you, for example relaxing in a hammock after hours, reading a book in the midst of nature, returning from the beach just 30 minutes before starting work, watching the sunset every day, all amongst many other experiences that the rush of a daily 9-5 routine just doesn’t give you.

 Why stay in a hostel?